kishoreyuvan/ember-key-navigation/README.md

 An EmberJS addon for keyboard navigation.

 While working with autocomplete or any other results list components, we need to support keyboard navigation.
-So we can use this addon as wrapper for those components.
+So we can use this addon as wrapper for those cases.

 Compatibility
 ------------------------------------------------------------------------------